mholcey/mholcey/README.md

 University of Michigan's "Python for Everybody" on Coursera Google IT Technical Support Fundamentals

-Which lead me to where I am currently which is a Data Analytics Fellow with Springboard (6 month immersive course) I complete the course June 2021:

-Springboard Data Analytics Career Track consists of 400+ hours of hands-on course material, with 1:1 industry expert mentor oversight, and completion of 2 in-depth capstone projects.
+I am currently enrolled in the Springboard Data Analytics Career Track, which consists of 400+ hours of hands-on course material, with 1:1 industry expert mentor oversight, and completion of 2 in-depth capstone projects.
 Mastering skills in analyzing business problems, data analysis, presenting business insights to different stakeholders, SQL, Python, and data visualization.

 - 👀 I recently created some Vizzes that you can view on Tableau Public using this link: https://public.tableau.com/profile/michelle.holcey8178#!/